Kludgy4/CookFood2019/README.md

 3. Move the unzipped folder to a convenient location on your computer
 4. If you are using Windows, double-click "RUNME.bat", otherwise, just double-click "CookFood.jar"
 5. CookFood should now open ready for you to use.
 If you encounter any issues during the installation process, please see the FAQ below
+**IMPORTANT SETUP POINT**
+To ensure the program scales correctly to your screen size when running on Windows 10, follow these steps:
+1. Open the Settings app
+2. Navigate into the System window
+3. Navigate to the Display tab
+4. Scroll down to "Scale and Layout"
+5. Change the value of the "Change the size of text, apps, and other items" combo box to 100%

 ## Usage
 This section assumes that you have been able to open the program as instructed above